H. E. M. James

 Sir Henry Evan Murchison James (20 January 1846 – 20 August 1923) was a British civil servant in the Indian Civil Service from 1865 to 1900.

 He was the Commissioner in Sind from 1891 to 1900.

 Official duties

 He formally opened Dayaram Jethmal Sind College on 15 October 1893 in Karachi.

-After stepping down as commissioner, he was knighted as a knight commander of the Order of the Indian Empirein the 1901 New Year Honours List.
+After stepping down as commissioner, he was knighted as a knight commander of the Order of the Indian Empire in the 1901 New Year Honours List.

 Travel to China

 In 1886–1887, James used a two-year leave to travel to China.
 Together with two younger Britons, the officer Francis Younghusband and the diplomat Harry English Fulford, he explored Manchuria, travelling through the frontier areas of Chinese settlement in the region and to the Changbai Mountains.
 He published his travel notes, and a solid dose of background information, in a book, The Long White Mountain, or, A journey in Manchuria....
 Over a century later, the factual material contained in a work still served as a major source for the historians of the region.